$34.00-$42.12 hourly / $5,893.80-$7,301.38 monthly / $70,725.60-$87,616.56 annual

 An Administrative Assistant to the Chancellor assists in providing specialized, complex, and confidential administrative support duties to the Chancellor’s Office.
 Work assignments require the incumbent to work independently and use discretion, tact, and sound judgment.

-An Executive Assistant to the Chancellor performs administrative assistance duties of the highest level of responsibility, confidentiality, and sensitivity for the Chancellor and manages the clerical operations of the Chancellor's Office.
+An Executive Assistant to the Chancellor performs administrative support duties of the highest level of responsibility, confidentiality, and sensitivity for the Chancellor and manages the clerical operations of the Chancellor's Office.
 Work assignments require the incumbent to use a high degree of independence, discretion, and tact, and exercise sound judgement.

 Clerical office procedures